kaiwk/leetcode.el/README.md

 `Cask` is a build tools for emacs lisp, you can think it of `npm` for emacs lisp.

-Enter project root, execute `cask install --dev`, this command will install all dependencies.
+Enter project root, execute `cask install`, this command will install all dependencies.
 After that, execute `cask emacs` which will start a emacs with extra `load-path` to load dependencies.